acuminous/defcon/README.md

 1. $INSTALL_DIR/conf/default.json
 1. $INSTALL_DIR/conf/<environment>.json
-1. $INSTALL_DIR/conf/<host>.json
+1. $INSTALL_DIR/conf/<hostname>.json
 1. $INSTALL_DIR/etc/defcon/defcon.json

 You can also specify an additional configuration file from the command line, e.g.
 ```bash
 NODE_ENV=production node node_modules/defcon/server.js --config=/path/to/config.json
 ```
+The final configuration is a merge of the individual configuration files and the command line arguments.

 Since defcon is a container for plugins, it's configuration options are minimal.
+We suggest you add custom settings to /etc/defcon/defcon.json or in a file specified on via the command line, since this is the easiest option for upgrades.

 '''js
 {
     "server": {